 SHRI B. K. P. SINHA (Bihar): I would like to bring another aspect of the matter before you, Sir.
-It is my information that Committee was of the view that in certain Attention arises, a high level commission matter and fix the responsibility.
-I do not know if the Government have come to any decision about that recommendation of the Public Accounts Committee.
-I \ assume, and as Mr. Kaul says, the recommendations of the Public Accounts Committee, unless upset by the House, are to be considered with great respect.
-Therefore, so long as the House does not upset the recommendation of the Public Accounts Committee, there is а possibility, rather a certainty, that the Government would appoint a high-level Commission of Enquiry as recommended by the Public Accounts Committee.
+It is my information that the Fiftieth Report of the Public Accounts Committee was of the view that in certain transactions out of which this Calling Attention arises, a high level commission should he appointed to go into the who matter and fix the responsibility.
+I do not know if the Government have come to any decision about that recommendation of the Public Accounts Committee. ĩ assume, and as Mr. Kaul says, the recommendations of the Public Accounts Committee, unless upset by the House, are to be considered with great respect.
+Therefore, so long as the House does not upset the recommendation of the Public Accounts Committee, there is a possibility, rather a certainty, that the Government would appoint a high-level Commission of Enquiry as recommended by the Public Accounts Committee.
 Now, before a decision is taken, by a long statement the Government comes to a firm conclusion that there is nothing wrong in a series of transactions which have led to the particular recommendations of the Public Accounts Committee.
-Is it fair on the part of the Government, is it proper on the part of the Government to comment adversely on the findings of the Public Accounts Committee when the recommendation is here to appoint a highlevel Commission ?
-And what value would be attached to that high-level Commission appointed by the Government when the Government have already indicated by a long statement their mind in this House ?
-Would it not prejudice the work of the Commission ?
+Is it fair on the part of the Government. is it proper on the part of the Government to comment adversely on the findings of the Public Accounts Committee when the recommendation is here to appoint a high-level Commission?
+And what value would be attached to that high-level Commission appointed by the Government when the Government have already indicated by a long statement their mind in this House?
+Would it not prejudice the work of the Commission?
 Therefore, I request you, Sir, to look at this whole transaction from this angle also.